Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 demoapp-deploy-b9fbcbfcb-57fq8
 ```

-Validate the newly created file from one of the replicas running in the aks vm nodepools.
+Validate the newly created file from one of the replicas running on a different node:

 ```bash
 kubectl exec -it demoapp-deploy-85889899bc-rm6j5 sh